Rahmon/woo-for-logged-users/README.txt

 == Frequently Asked Questions ==

-= What I need to do after activate the plugin? =
+= What do I need to do after activating the plugin? =

 Nothing :).
-After active the plugin automatically will redirect not logged-in users to "My Account" page to login or register.
+After activating, the plugin automatically will redirect not logged-in users to "My Account" page to login.

-= Can I redirect users to "Shop" page after login or register?
+= Can I set what pages the user will be redirected to?

 Yes, you can.
-In Dashboard, go to menu WooCommerce -> WooCommerce for logged-in users and check the option "Redirect to shop after login".
+In Dashboard, go to menu WooCommerce -> WooCommerce for logged-in users and set the pages that you desire.

 == Changelog ==

+= 1.2.0 =
+* Update the settings page with redirect options

 = 1.1.0 =
 * Add option to redirect to shop page after login